Bicycle Austin

 I put in thousands of (unpaid) hours of advocacy work, but I won’t say it was a thankless task, because I got plenty of thanks.

-• Members of the email list along with readers of the website and newsletter routinely sent in their praise, for example: “Discovered and read your new media article, which indicates just how long it's been since I visited [the site].
+• Kudos from readers.
+Members of the email list along with readers of the website and newsletter routinely sent in their praise, for example: “Discovered and read your new media article, which indicates just how long it's been since I visited [the site].
 Well done!
 I truly admire your writing and perspective on the issues.
 Not only that, your efforts on the website provide a valuable history lesson for everyone in Austin.
 I'm blown away all over again." — Bob Farr

-• The Austin Chronicle awarded a “Best of Austin” award for my website.
+• Best of Austin” in the Austin Chronicle.
 “Michael Bluejay is determined to save the world, one turn of the pedal at a time.
 He does so quite effectively on his very thorough Web site, covering every cycling issue imaginable.
 The highlight is an excellent manual on bicycling safety.”

 Covered “No Justice” issues extensively